 Limit Your Losses

-No matter how good of a trader you are, you’ll have losing trades, and many that at some point show a loss.
+No matter how good of a trader you are, you’ll have losing trades, and many others that at some point will show a loss.
 A stop loss is an order that is placed at a price that will exit your position if the loss reaches a certain threshold.
 The idea is to keep losses manageable and avoid catastrophe.